A model-independent measurement of the Hubble constant from gravitational-wave standard sirens and electromagnetic observations: Methodology

 In contrast, the GP framework provides a non-parametric and model-independent alternative, enabling the reconstruction of a smooth and continuous function directly from observational data, along with its derivatives, without assuming any predefined functional form.
 The GP approach relies solely on the statistical properties of the data, thereby minimizing theoretical bias in the estimation of cosmological parameters.
 Therefore, we adopt the \verb|GaPP| Python code\footnote{http://www.acgc.uct.ac.za/seikel/GAPP/index.html} developed by Seikel et al. \cite{Seikel/2012} in our work.
 In this approach, it is assumed that the values of the reconstructed function are evaluated at two different points \( z \) and \( z' \) are correlated through a covariance function \( k(z,z') \), which can be written for the luminosity distance function as

 where \( m(z) = \mathbb{E}[D_L(z)] \) denotes the prior mean function, which is often chosen to be a constant or a low-order polynomial.
-Although several effective forms of covariance functions exist, the analysis of Seikel \& Clarkson \cite{Seikel/2013} shows that the squared exponential kernel yields more reliable results than other commonly used choices \footnote{However, we have also explored covariance functions other than the squared exponential, such as the double squared exponential kernel and Mat\'ern kernels with smoothness parameters $\nu = 3/2, 5/2, 7/2,$ and $9/2$.
-While these kernels allow for different degrees of smoothness and small-scale structure in the reconstructed function, we find that the squared exponential kernel provides the most stable reconstruction with minimal boundary effects and well-behaved derivatives.}.
-Therefore, we adopt the squared exponential form,
+In our analysis, we explore the squared exponential kernel as well as Mat\'ern kernels with smoothness parameters $\nu = 5/2$, $7/2$, and $9/2$.
+The Mat\'ern kernels yield oscillatory derivative reconstructions and unstable $H_0$ estimates, making them unsuitable for the present analysis.
+A detailed comparison is provided in Appendix~\ref{kernels}.
+In contrast, the squared exponential kernel provides the most stable reconstruction with minimal boundary effects and well-behaved derivatives.
+We therefore adopt the squared exponential covariance function of the form,

 which characterizes the smoothness of the reconstructed function through the correlation length scale \( \ell \) and the signal variance \( \sigma_f^2 \).

 Furthermore, derivatives of $D_L(z)$ are obtained by using the same data and differentiating the same kernel, which is given by,